MWB6763/www.ruby-lang.org/en/documentation/index.md

 ---
-layout: page
+Layout: Page
-title: "Documentation"
+Title: "Documentation"
-lang: en
+Language: English
 ---

 Guides, tutorials, and reference material to help you learn more about Ruby